CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP.md

 {{< /tab >}}
 {{< /tabs >}}

-The <!--NCLU and -->vtysh commands save the configuration in the `/etc/network/interfaces` file and the `/etc/frr/frr.conf` file.
+The vtysh commands save the configuration in the `/etc/network/interfaces` file and the `/etc/frr/frr.conf` file.
 For example:

 ```
 cumulus@spine01:~$ sudo cat /etc/network/interfaces